Police: Man shot elderly woman, then himself

-Nassau County police are investigating an apparent homicide-suicide that occurred Friday afternoon in Lakeview.
+Nassau County police are investigating an apparent homicide-suicide that occurred Friday afternoon in West Hempstead.

 Homicide detectives believe a 31-year-old man shot and killed a 91-year-old woman at a home on Myrna Drive, before he shot himself, police said.